 Cook on the gas range cooker with two ovens, grill, warming oven and seven-ring gas hob.
 Then eat around the dining table for 16 with the family portraits watching, with meat and veg from Meat Matters and Vegetable Matters in the village.
 Help yourself to cider and local treats from your welcome hamper.

 Head outdoors to dine on the terrace beneath the big Cotswold skies or starry night.
-Or book from summer 2022 and the boathouse by the lake will house a kitchen for al-fresco dining.
+The boathouse by the lake houses a kitchen for al-fresco dining.
 Meanwhile, you can walk to the gorgeous beer garden and quality pub grub on offer at The Ebrington Arms, voted UK’s Best Village Pub by The Times.

 Trek a little further for 7oz bavette steak or soy and treacle-glazed monkfish from The Churchill Arms, or to The Wild Rabbit, owned by Daylesford Organic, for fine dining that includes crispy duck egg, Cornish scallops and Wootton Estate venison Wellington.
 Restaurants?
 Try The Old Butcher’s in Stow for succulent steaks and fresh seafood.